-Presents the sonographic and Doppler appearance, both normal and abnormal, of the organs of the abdomen and the pelvis as well as the peritoneal spaces and retroperitoneal structures.
+Presents the sonographic and Doppler appearance, both normal and abnormal, of the abdominal organs, male pelvis, peritoneal, and retroperitoneal structures.
 Recognition of disease processes and correlation of findings to patient history and physical, differential diagnosis and laboratory findings will be emphasized.
 Prerequisite(s): SON212 and SON215.